jbock-java/jbock/MOTIVATION.md

 Because of the implicit default value of `0`, we cannot tell whether the user passed `{"-v", "0"}` or `{}`.

-We could have chosen a different default value, but we can't avoid having one unless we declare the parameter required.

-#### Null to the rescue.
-Really?

 The situation is slightly different if we use an `Integer` instead:

 ````java